Red Deer Economic Region Workforce Insights

 Jobs Added or Lost by Month

-Employment levels increased by 2,700 jobs in the most recent month and increased by 2,700 jobs compared to the same month last year.
+Employment levels decreased by 1,400 jobs from the previous month and increased by 7,400 jobs compared to the same month last year.

-In the most recent month, there was a net increased by 2,700 jobs.
-Over the last year, the labor market has seen a net increased by 2,700 jobs in total.
+In the most recent month, employment decreased by 1,400 jobs .
+Over the last year, the labor market has increased by 7,400 jobs .

 Loading...